nalapalu/SQL_Projects/Functions for Manipulating Data in PostgreSQL -Sakila Schema/README.md

 ### 📊 Functions for Manipulating Data in PostgreSQL - Sakila Schema

+This project was done as part of the [Functions for Manipulating Data in PostgreSQL course](https://www.datacamp.com/completed/statement-of-accomplishment/course/22733c9d37ae03e75baf41151bc7526e1de8565f) on DataCamp.

 #### 📁 Dataset
 > This project uses the Sakila Schema database from Datacamp